SrinivasanM7/IMDB-Movie-Analysis-With-PowerBI/README.md

   - Result: No significant relationship between high budget and gross profit margin, as shown in the scatter plot.

-# Report and Data Story:
+# Report and Data Story :

 ## Introduction
 Movies are more than just fun; they're a whole experience.
 Have you ever wondered what makes a movie really popular on IMDB?
 We're taking a deep dive into the data to figure out why some movies hit the jackpot while others flop, looking at things like the types of movies people love, the folks who make them, and even how much money they spend.